silent-mobius/whatsapp_discover/README.md

 # Whatsapp Discover

-A tool for getting phone numbers of devices using Whatsapp by real time sniffing from an interface (disabled in this first version) or from a list of pcap files, which can be processed in batch
+A tool for getting phone numbers of devices using Whatsapp by real time sniffing from an interface or from a list of pcap files, which can be processed in batch

 ---